FintanK/fk-atom-dark-ui/README.md

 A custom theme for Atom based on the original dark UI theme.
 I will be tweaking this every now and then.

-There is also a vast array of other themes available at https://atom.io/themes
+There are also a vast array of other themes available at https://atom.io/themes